 [ROME] — Trastevere is the cool part of Roma where Romans go.
 Chocked full with students and awesome, affordable restaurants, it’s where you want to head out for a stroll and some grub.
 Day or night.
 If you’re zigzaggin’ through Trastevere schtop into the most excellent Ristorante Paris, not 30m from the cathedral S. Maria in Trastevere (which is a cool church to duck into… or even pray, for chrissake).
 I’m cuckoo for carciofi.
 Oh man, just the mere mention of artichokes on the menu and my feathers get all fluttery… almost as if they said “lamb”.😳 If you’re in Rome from Feb-May that’s peak artichoke season and carciofi is on the menu nearly everywhere.
 Heaven.
 They specialize in Roman dishes throughout the seasons, but

 [ROMA] — There are fancier places to stay in Rome, but one of my favorites is the Albergo del Senato, directly across from my favorite building in the world, The Pantheon.
 It is small, Old School, but delightful.
 You can’t beat the location, smack in the heart of everything good.
 And right around the corner from the best gelato in Rome, Giolitti.
-If you can’t get a guarantee from the hotel for a Pantheon view, then there are other places I’d choose.
+If you can’t get a guarantee from the hotel for a Pantheon view, then there are other hotels I’d choose.
 (I once had a broom closet of a room once that wasn’t and it looked out onto a blind alley.)
-But if you can secure a room that overlooks the Pantheon, there is no place better to stay.
-You want to stay in one
+But if you can secure a room that overlooks the Pantheon, there is no place better to stay in Rome.
+If you can